waelhammoudeh/overpass-4-slackware/migrate_to_planet_update/OP_FROM_PLANET.md

 #### Preparation:

-A lot of scripts and files have seen changes, I strongly advice of cloning the whole repository and perform a rebuild and upgrade your overpass Slackware package.
+A lot of scripts and files have seen changes, I strongly advise of cloning the whole repository and perform a rebuild and upgrade your overpass Slackware package.
 If you choose to do that; do not forget that I strongly recommend stopping the dispatcher daemon before performing "upgradepkg", you can start it afterwords.